-Problem: Buying in bulk – it’s sometimes cheaper, but if you buy too many items in bulk, chances are your cupboard becomes completely full and you can’t see what you have.
+Buying in bulk – it’s sometimes cheaper, but if you buy too many items in bulk, chances are your cupboard becomes completely full and you can’t see what you have.
 So what do you end up doing?
 Buying more of the same items instead of using up your stock.
 Buying at bulk at discount stores also can lead to excess weight gain.
-You don’t want to set your kids up for a weight struggle for life –so don’t super size cookies, pretzels, candy or other high calorie items.
+You don’t want to set your kids up for a weight struggle for life, so don’t supersize cookies, pretzels, candy or other high-calorie items.

 Another strategy is to picture your cupboards as aisles in the grocery store – organize items by category (baking, dry pasta, canned goods, etc.) and have all canned goods facing the same way.
 This makes items easier to locate and also reduces visual clutter.

-Problem: Your recipe only calls for ¼ cup of buttermilk (or other similar item) and your grocery store only sells them in the quart containers, so the rest ends up going bad.
+Your recipe only calls for ¼ cup of buttermilk (or another similar item) and your grocery store only sells them in the quart containers, so the rest ends up going bad.